How To Write Compelling SEO Meta Descriptions

 This is especially true when it comes to writing compelling ad copy.
-People go on Google to search for answers, pointing out that they are ignorant of what they are searching for initially.
+People go on Google to search for answers; the implication is that they are ignorant of what they are searching for.

 An example would be information on ‘strange smells coming from a furnace.’

-Instead of resorting to grandstanding, and explaining how fantastic and great something is, it is better to reveal subtle benefits.
+Instead of resorting to grandstanding and explaining how fantastic something is, it is better to reveal subtle benefits.

-This includes how a problem or chore can be made easier, or how cost can be reduced.
+This includes how a problem or chore can be made more accessible or how a user can reduce a cost.

 What Not to Do When Writing Meta Descriptions

 Do not spam keywords or do keyword stuffing.
 Spamming keywords incites two detrimental consequences to your ranking.

 Keyword stuffing, or language that sounds very spammy, is a huge red flag in Google’s book.
 If Google thinks you are keyword stuffing, then they will blacklist your content as untrustworthy.